Map implemented as a linked-list of key-value pairs ("Associations").

 .

-tree are determined using the hash of the elements.
+The trie is a binary tree where element positions are determined using the hash of the keys.

 or indirectly via other operations) with the same hash value will trap.